dmitrymitenkoff/github-user-search-app/README.md

 }
 ```

 v.
-As the next step, I created a function to updated the toggle text and icon as per the user's preference.
-It sets the text depending on what teh current theme is, which is always either "dark" or "light":
+As the next step, I created a function to updated the toggle text and icon as per the user's theme choice.
+It sets the toggle text depending on what teh current theme is, which is always either "dark" or "light" (dark theme = light text)

 ```js
 function setTextAndIcon(currentSetting) {